hanswang/hwinfo-blog/wp-content/plugins/nginx-helper/readme.txt

 **Q. Does it work for custom posts and taxonomies?**

 Yes.
-It handles all post-types same way.
+It handles all post-types the same way.

 **Q. How do I know my Nginx config is correct for fastcgi purging?**

 Manually purging any page from the cache, by following instructions in the previous answer.

-Version 1.3.4 onwards, Nginx Helper adds a comment at the end of the html source ('view source' in your favourite browser):
+Version 1.3.4 onwards, Nginx Helper adds a comment at the end of the HTML source ('view source' in your favourite browser):
-&lt;!--Cached using Nginx-Helper on 2012-10-08 07:01:45.
-It took 42 queries executed in 0.280 seconds.--&gt;
+`&lt;!--Cached using Nginx-Helper on 2012-10-08 07:01:45.
+It took 42 queries executed in 0.280 seconds.--&gt;`.
 This shows the time when the page was last cached.
 This date/time will be reset whenever this page is purged and refreshed in the cache.
 Just check this comment before and after a manual purge.

-As long as you don't purge the page (or make changes that purge it from the cache), the timestamp will remain as it is, even if you keep refreshing the page.
+As long as you don't purge the page (or make changes that purge it from the cache), the timestamp will remain as is, even if you keep refreshing the page.
 This means the page was served from the cache and it's working!

 The rest shows you the database queries and time saved on loading this page.
 (This would have been the additional resource load, if you weren't using fast-cgi-cache.)